idia640/presentations/week04/PITCHME.md

 A simple way to understand the context of persuasion, imagine the situation where you want to affect user behavior: you want them to take an action such as a button click.

-You need the following:
+The following conditions apply:
+- The user has choices (and they are not random).
 - The user is at a decision point (whether he/she is aware of this or not).

 This means,
 - You, as the designer, have aligned user (visual) perception
-- You drive user attention
+- You drive user attention (often visually)
-- The user recognizes, based on priming and memory
+- The user recognizes that the button is something to be clicked and that click will produce a specific action, based on priming and memory
-- The user understands what script he/she is in and how to respond
+- The user understands what script he/she is in and how to respond.
+(For example, "add to cart", "buy", "next")

 These pre-conditions form the first part of what we will cover.
 The second half of the course focuses on decision-making and factors that affect user decisions.
 So we will talk about: